booch/presentations/Immutable_Infrastructure/slides.md

 * What does this enable?
   * Ability to move between providers
-  * More time to focus on higher-level operations concerns
+  * Focus on higher-level operations concerns
   * Infrastructure automation scripts can be shared
     * App developers can use someone else's configs